paarthenon/daslog/README.md

 ### Why assign no-op functions to log levels below the `threshold`?

 This was a natural consequence of using factories to get line numbers.
 We can no longer perform the logic to decide whether or not to print the message when the log function is called so we must do so when the logger is created/configured.
 Besides, it's kinda neat that turning off logging means you call the empty func `() => {}` every so often and that's the only performance impact.

+### Developer notes

+The `daslog` type and object is a neat little gadget that carries its essential functions as well as some log functions dynamically merged in at runtime.